 What’s more, taking time every now and then to check in on your superannuation could end up making a significant difference to the size of your retirement nest egg.
-Here are five steps to check the health of your super, regardless of what stage you are at.
+Here are five super health-check steps to consider, regardless of what stage you are at.

 1. Consider consolidating